Affiliate links on Android Authority may earn us a commission. Learn more.

 Is the OnePlus 8 waterproof?

-None of the major flagship phones are fully waterproof, but many are water and dust resistant.
-OnePlus has always unofficially offered some resistance in its phones but has never actually certified their devices with an official rating.
-Thankfully this changes with the Oneplus 8 family!
+None of the major flagship phones are fully waterproof, but many are water and dust-resistant.
+OnePlus has always unofficially offered some resistance with its phones but has never certified their devices with an official IP rating.
+Thankfully, this changes with the OnePlus 8 family!

-For most regions, the OnePlus 8 will remain without official resistance, but carrier models in the states will reportedly offer it.
-That said, the OnePlus 8 Pro finally offers IP68 certified water and dust resistance in all markets.
+The OnePlus 8 will remain without official resistance for most regions, but carrier models in the United States have it.
+If you really want an unlocked version and don’t mind paying up for an upgrade, the OnePlus 8 Pro offers IP68 certified water and dust resistance in all markets.

 What does IP68 certification mean?

-The OnePlus 8 Pro’s IP68 rating means its dust-tight and can survive in water up to one meter (about 3 feet) without issue for prolonged periods.
+The OnePlus 8 Pro’s IP68 rating means it’s dust-tight and can survive in water up to one meter (about 3 feet) without issue for prolonged periods.
 Typically that means a time period of around 30 minutes.
-The longer you keep the phone in the later, the more likely it will start to take on water damage.
+The longer you keep the phone in the water, the more likely it will start to take on water damage.

 Read more: IP Ratings explained!

-Does that mean you can take the OnePlus 8 Pro for a swim?
+Does that mean you can take these for a swim?

-While it can survive occasional dips, it’s not a great idea to do it intentionally!
-For one, water might have chlorine, salt, or other abrasive chemicals or minerals that can negatively impact the longevity of your phone.
+The iP68-rated OnePlus devices can survive occasional dips, but it’s not a great idea to do it intentionally!
+For one, water might have chlorine, salt, or other abrasive chemicals or minerals that can affect your phone.
 And the more you take it into the water, the more likely you’ll end up wearing out its seals against water damage.
 This is the same case for any water-resistant IP68 phone.

-So, while it’s perfectly okay to have it intentionally near water (say at the beach or on a shelf in your shower), we wouldn’t necessarily regularly submerge it.
+While it’s perfectly okay to have it intentionally near water (say at the beach or on a shelf in your shower), we wouldn’t regularly submerge it.
 Need to take a quick water photo?
 Sure, it’s up to the job.
-But if you really want to keep your phone in the water for prolonged periods, we recommend using a waterproof pouch like those from CaliCase or JoTo.
+But if you really want to keep your phone in the water for prolonged periods, we recommend using a waterproof pouch like those from JoTo.